-For example, if the state is unsuccessful in reaching your LLC’s Registered Agent, you may lose your good standing status, and the state has the authority to shut down your Pennsylvania LLC.
+For example, if the state is unsuccessful in reaching your Pennsylvania Registered Agent, you may lose your good standing status, and the state has the authority to shut down your Pennsylvania LLC.

 A few reasons a process server might not be able to reach your LLC’s Registered Agent:

-- you, your friend, or family member are not there during business hours
+- You, your friend, or family member are not there during normal office hours

-- you/they are on vacation
+- You/they are on vacation

-- you/they moved and you forgot to file a Change of Registered Agent/Office Address with the state
+- You/they moved and you forgot to file a Change of Registered Agent/Office Address with the state

-Our recommendation: Northwest Registered Agent ($125/year).
+Our recommendation: We recommend Northwest Registered Agent ($125 per year).